google/open-location-code/Documentation/Plus Codes Specification.md

 4. (If the southern bound is 90° S and the western bound is 0° W) the South Pole (i.e. the point at 90° S); and
 5. (If the southern bound is not 90° S) on the southern bound from (including) the western bound to (excluding) the eastern bound.

-This specification references latitudes and longitudes on Earth under [WGS 84](https://earth-info.nga.mil), which is the standard used by the Global Positioning System.
-If another geodetic is used, that context MUST be agreed between the producer and consumer of a Plus Code.
+This specification references latitudes and longitudes on a sphere which MUST be agreed between the producer and consumer of a Plus Code.
+Typically Earth and the [WGS 84 geodetic](https://earth-info.nga.mil) are used, which is the standard used by the Global Positioning System.

 The **center** of a Plus Code is defined as the arithmetic mean of its bound's parallels and meridians.